erebboah/EE282/homework4.md

 	14	Missing BUSCOs (M)
 	3285	Total BUSCO groups searched

 These results may appear concerning, since the ONT data is only 0.3% complete.
-However, it is worth keeping in mind that the FlyBase reference was probably built with a lot more data and carefully managed by the *Drosophila* community, so its BUSCO score is expected to be ~99% complete.
+However, it is worth keeping in mind that the FlyBase reference was built with a lot more data and carefully managed by the *Drosophila* community, so its BUSCO score is expected to be ~99% complete.
 The N50 was ~3x higher in the reference assembly, indicating it is much more complete.
-Assuming the ONT data was created in lab by a small group or single person, its BUSCO score might not be the most accurate judge of the quality or usefulness of the data.
+Assuming the ONT data was created in lab by a small group or single person, cheaply (since ONT is probably the cheapest sequencing technology), its BUSCO score might not be the most accurate judge of the quality or usefulness of the data.